abhishek6009/Projects-Works/README.md

 # Obesity Level Prediction

 This is a multi-class classification problem, where we try to predict the Obesity Level of a person using various medical metrics as well as some lifestyle indicators.

+# Retention Analysis

+This project aims to predict whether an employee will leave the company or be fired within the next time duration, based on various provided factors.